Finding and arranging

 Print the internship agreement out in triplicate and complete it in as much detail as possible.
 Post the three copies in the mailbox of the internship coordinator concerned or give it to him/her in person.
 One copy is for you, one is for the internship coordinator and one for the internship provider.
 You will attach your own copy to the internship report.
 You can then collect two copies of the internship agreement.

 An internship is a special form of employment and needs to be formally regulated.
 This is also important with respect to insurance.
 In some cases, the internship company also has an internship agreement.
 In that case, you will still need to complete the faculty internship agreement.
-In addition, the Administration Office of the faculty wants to know who is doing which internship and where.
+In addition, the Education Office of the faculty wants to know who is doing which internship and where.
 Furthermore, the internship agreement provides an estimate of the expected number and type of internship reports.

 One week before the start of the internship, send an e-mail to the internship coordinator containing the contact details of the internship supervisor (name and e-mail).
 In the subject line of the e-mail, put "start internship".